MrTyton/RSS-Reader/README.md

 Written to emulate the "Next Unread Item" feature of Google Reader (RIP)

 feeds.txt goes in parent folder, as well as rssItems.pkl (pickle file with empty list in it)

+Requirements will be posted soon, as well as more documentation and setup.